-Pronounced “Thingvaleer,” this National Forest is covered in amazing hiking trails filled with scenes straight out of Viking lore.
+Pronounced “Thingvaleer,” this National Forest hosts amazing hiking trails and is filled with scenes straight out of Viking lore.
 If you’re a Game of Thrones fan, you might even spy a few cliffsides and mountains that look familiar.

 Another place to visit here is the Bridge Between Continents.
 Although you can’t actually see where the two tectonic plates of Europe and America meet, you can stand on the bridge.
 Better yet, you could go underneath the bridge and get a gorgeous view of the ocean.

-This is a great way to end your first day, especially if you’re driving back towards Rejkavik.
-40 minutes from the major city lies a place called Hveragerði, which is worth a stop.
+This is a great way to end your first day, especially if you’re driving back towards Reykjavik.
+40 minutes from the city lies a place called Hveragerði, which is worth a stop.

 There begins the hike to Reykjadalur, otherwise known as “Steam Valley.”
 There’s a really cute narrow river there that’s hot as a bathtub and relaxing as a spa.
 Hot rivers always make for an interesting stop…